 \subsection{Entity Coreference Resolution results}

 The results presented in Table \ref{tab:neural_results} are only referring to the best results of each implementation previously described, under the best set of parameters, including ensembles.
-We consider best results the ones that have achieved the highest CoNLL score, regardless of cases where experiments show higher Precision or Recall in one of the individual scores of one of the metrics.
-As the results are organised in a per model-type basis, the bold results are the best overall in a per score basis and underline the best results in a per model-type.
+We consider best results the ones that have achieved the highest CoNLL score, regardless of cases where experiments show higher Precision or Recall in one of the individual scores of any of the metrics.
+As the results are organised in a per model-type basis, the bold results are the best overall in a per-score basis and underline the best results per model-type.
 As the Mention-Pair models pre-date the publication of the CoNLL 2012 dataset and have been evaluated on different datasets, we do not report a performance comparative to the other models.

 {From the results it is apparent that the best overall results are from latent entity approaches, with the three best performing approaches all deploying different methodologies. }\cite{xu2020revealing}{ is using a merging cluster approach, }\cite{wu-etal-2020-corefqa}{ completely reformulates the task as a QA task and }\cite{khosla2020using}{ is using entity type information.
 It is important to note that the results reported for }\cite{khosla2020using}{ are acquired using the gold entity type present in CoNLL 2012, with a less than 1\% difference from the scores when having a BERT based model predict the entity types.
 As a result, we consider both }\cite{khosla2020using}{ and }\cite{wu-etal-2020-corefqa}{ as the current state-of-the-art systems.
 Furthermore, all of these systems are based on }\cite{joshi-etal-2019-bert}{ which in turn is an extension of }\cite{lee2017end}{.}